anupriyachhabra/CarND-Path-Planning/WriteUp.md

 Following is the explanation of the different modules of code along with main.cpp

 ### main.cpp
-`main.cpp` is the driver files of this project which gets data from simulator including
+`main.cpp` is the driver file of this project which gets data from simulator including
 - Map of simulator with `x, y, s, dx, dy` points along the path.
 - Current location of car - It is represented as following
 	```double car_x = j[1]["x"];